Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

 ---

 # Project Overview

-This project involves:
+This project covers the full data lifecycle:
 1. Data Architecture: Designing a modern Data Warehouse using the Medallion Architecture Bronze, Silver, and Gold layers
 2. ETL Pipelines: Extracting, transforming, and loading data from CRM and ERP source systems into the warehouse
 3. Data Modelling: Developing fact and dimension tables optimised for analytical queries and reporting.
-4. Analytical & Reporting creating SQL-based reports and dashboards for actionable insights.
+4. Analytical & Reporting creating SQL-based reports using Views and dashboards to deliver actionable insights for stakeholders.

 ## Project Requirements